Linus-Tay/DevOps_Oct2021_Team3/README.md

-# Development Operations - Team 3
+# Resolving issue done by Linus